- Mrs R Burns (Head of Department)

 The GCSE course seeks to build on the foundations laid at Key Stage 3 and to develop pupils as individuals and contributors to the economy, society and environment.
+This revised specification commencing Sept 2017 focuses on the practical use of French and is a sound basis for progression to further study, higher education and employment.

 The French Department follow CCEA GCSE FRENCH.